-5) Slightly restricting the back of your throat, making a sound like the ocean.
+6) Slightly constrict the back of your throat, making a sound like the ocean.

 Another option is bilateral stimulation.
 To put it simply, bilateral stimulation activates both sides (or hemispheres) of the brain, and research shows that it calms our body’s stress response.
 Patterned, rhythmic sounds, tones, and movement can soothe the body.
 Grab your airpods and listen to bilateral music (It’s even available on Apple Music.)
 This will de-escalate your body quickly.

 EXERCISE 4: TAP YOUR FEET OR DO BUTTERFLY HUGS